 Asanas are nothing but postures in which a person sits or stands.
 We often come across the term ‘Body Language’, which means movements and postures by which attitudes and feelings of a person are communicated.
 If our bodies are so powerful to convey our state of mind merely through postures then it is very much possible to practice the reverse science of it.
 This is exactly where the idea of practicing hatha yoga lies.
-Although there could be innumerable poses that a body can perform, there are a certain number of poses which tend to benefit our body and shape our attitude in the best possible way.
+Although there could be innumerable poses that a body can perform, there are a certain number of poses that tend to benefit our body and shape our attitude in the best possible way.
 These poses are known as hatha yoga poses or asanas and are tried and tested methods to regulate the flow of energy in one’s body.
 The ultimate goal of a yogi is to attain an aware state of mind.

 Consider our bodies as channels to this elevated state, and now consider hatha yoga poses as the tool to break through the barrier which is keeping us away from this state.
-Practicing the right asanas are a guarantee to lead a healthy life, both physically as well as mentally.
+Practicing the right asanas is a guarantee to lead a healthy life, both physically as well as mentally.

 As stated earlier, the word Hatha literally does translate to force, but this should in no way be confused with deciding the difficulty level of performing the asanas.
 Hatha yoga is a gentle practice which when performed consistently leads to astounding results.
 The asanas can be performed by people of all ages and gender alike.
-In today’s fast-paced world, hatha yoga tends to bring peace and balance in our bodies.
+In today’s fast-paced world, hatha yoga tends to bring peace and balance to our bodies.
 In fact, there is a dedicated set of hatha yoga poses for beginners which we shall cover later in this article.
 Before that, let’s talk about the benefits of hatha yoga asanas.

 The first aspect of fitness is strengthening our bodies.
 Different asanas tend to target different body parts and hence there is definitely one or a combination of multiple asanas to tackle any problem related to any specific part of the body.
 For instance, back pain is a commonly occurring problem with not just aged people but also the younger ones due to everyday activities that require a lot of sitting.
 Hatha yoga poses such as Dhanurasana and Bhujangasana tend to increase the flexibility of the spinal cord manifold and relieve people of back pain.
-There have been many cases where medical surgeries were successfully ditched for regular practice of yoga.
-Likewise, the entire body can be benefitted with consistent practice.
+There have been many cases where medical surgeries were successfully ditched for the regular practice of yoga.
+Likewise, the entire body can be benefitted from consistent practice.
 What’s even better is that one can achieve a fit and toned body without investing in any of the expensive equipment.

-The second aspect of fitness is that along with looking toned from the outside, we also feel healthy from inside.
+The second aspect of fitness is that along with looking toned from the outside, we also feel healthy from the inside.
 Hatha yoga is one great process of detoxification since it improves the digestion system and regulates the metabolism in our bodies.
 Hatha yoga poses have a dynamic impact on our circulatory system and ensure that the inside of our bodies functions smoothly.

 Lastly, everything comes down to having a relaxed and calm state of mind.
 Hatha yoga plays a therapeutic role in reducing stress.
-The balance attained by practicing the asanas helps soothe out anxiety and depression which comes along the hustle of today’s demanding lifestyle.
+The balance attained by practicing the asanas helps soothe out anxiety and depression which comes along with the hustle of today’s demanding lifestyle.

 15 Hatha Yoga Poses for Beginners